The Princess and the Witch

 - They are: The Kingdom of Gold, The Kingdom of Blood, The Diamond Empire and the Commonwealth of the Pink Sky

-- Seven independent provinces include: The Outskirts, The Babadeans Refuge, The Wilderness, The Borderlands, the Revolution Ghetto, The Animal Parish, and the Old Island of Fen Mien.
+- Seven independent provinces including: The Outskirts, The Babadeans Refuge, The Wilderness, The Borderlands, the Revolution Ghetto, The Animal Parish, and the Old Island of Fen Mien.

 - The HOLLYWOOD PITCH IS: “What if Game of Thrones happened in a Looney Tunes universe?”